rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

     * Attempt to grow the revenue lines that this function supports, increasing our ROI on the activity.

     * Look for new, possibly radical ways, to create new revenue lines from that function.
 Are we good at web design?
-Maybe we should rent our designers out like an agency?
+Maybe we should rent our designers out like an agency.
 Do we run the world's largest online bookstore, and need excess capacity to handle the holiday rush?
 Maybe we should rent out our processing power during off-peak periods.

     * Look for similar or complementary functions that we could diversify into (whether directly, or though a vendor or via a partnership).